+and MF ontologies, 740 and 329 genes are predicted with a GDB above 50% on a GO term with a prior probability below 0.25, respectively.
+Note that only genes without any annotation in GeneDB in the selected ontology are considered in this measure, while the PlasmoDraft database also provides additional annotations for many genes that are already annotated in this ontology.
 By comparing the results achieved on the different ontologies, we see that the BP ontology provides the best results.
 This is not surprising, as the signature detected in the postgenomic data by GBA methods are mostly characteristic of biological processes [8].
 However, by an information propagation phenomenon, the BP signatures may sometimes help for predicting annotations in the two other ontologies.
 This happens, for example, when many genes with a given molecular function (or exported in a particular cellular component) are involved in a biological process with a strong signature.
-For example, GO term host cell plasma membrane (G0:0020002) in the CC ontology is associated with high GDB (72%), because most genes belonging to this term are also associated with the biological process Defense response (G0:0006952) which is well recognized.
+For example.
+GO term host cell plasma membrane (GO:0020002) in the CC ontology is associated with high GDB (72%), because most genes belonging to this term are also associated with the biological process Defense response (GO:0006952) which is well recognized.

 A similar approach can be used to estimate the amount of new information provided by each data source independently.
 For example, Figure 8 reports the number of uncharacterized genes in the BP ontology that can be annotated with a TDR above 75%, 50% and 25% by the transcriptomic data of Bozdech et al. (2003) [27], and by the interactomic data of LaCount et al. (2005) [33].
-For example, we can see that more than 73 are associated with a GO term of prior probability below 10% with a TDR above 50% using the transcriptomic data, while 10 genes only are predicted with the same thresholds using interactomic data.
+We can see that more than 73 genes are associated with a GO term of prior probability below 10% with a TDR above 50% using the transcriptomic data, while 10 genes only are predicted with the same thresholds using interactomic data.
 This indicates that the interactome tends to provide less functional signal than the transcriptome, partly because less genes are monitored.